alienscience/form-dot-clj/README.md

 The `on-post` function takes as arguments the form to be validated, the posted parameters, a function to call on success and a function to display the form when errors occur.

-If more control is needed when a form is posted then lowerlevel functions are available to handle the post in more detail (TODO link).
-The on-post function needs to be called during a post, for instance, when using Compojure (TODO: link) to do HTTP routing:
+If more control is needed when a form is posted then lowerlevel functions are available to handle the post in more detail.
+The on-post function needs to be called during a post, for instance, when using[Compojure](http://github.com/weavejester/compojure) to do HTTP routing:

     (defroutes myroutes
        (GET "/signup" [] (show-form))